IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-financial.md

 ## Styling $PlatformShort$ Stock Chart

+In this example, the financial chart is comparing revenue between Amazon, Microsoft and Tesla.

 <!-- TODO show code for FinancialChart with:
 - the brushes and outlines properties set
 - the thickness property set